-In 2019 and upcoming years, OSGF’s National Integration program will continue empowering emerging minority leaders in protecting their rights and influencing the government to use tools available to combat inequality and exclusion.
-The Foundation will use a variety of tools including advocacy, small grants, research and analysis, engaging stakeholders, and exchange visits.
+National Integration program aims to support emerging minority leaders in protecting their rights and influencing the government to use tools available to combat inequality and exclusion.

 In order to increase minority citizens’ participation in policy making process and protection of their rights, OSGF will work with civil society enabling them to initiate changes.
 OSGF will give particular attention to the emergence of new leaders and empowerment of minority youth and women who display motivation to become significant actors in the process of change.
 However, strengthening minority CSO leaders and activists will not result in sustainable activism unless legal, institutional and financial framework is favorable.
 Therefore, OSGF will closely monitor and address the enabling environment, and initiate activities to trigger positive policy developments.
 OSGF will work towards enhancing public understanding of minority and immigrants’ culture and issues through education and various media products to overcome the prejudice and mistrust.
 OSGF will ensure that issues of minority groups receive heightened public attention and stronger protection against groups promoting intolerant and exclusive rhetoric due to the improved media coverage.
 OSGF will exercise a high level of agency in this area of work and use variety of tools to advance this concept, including advocacy, small grants, research and analysis, capacity building and consultations.

 - Increased participation of minorities in political and social lives